Key considerations in US government investigations

 Parallel US-foreign investigations

 Companies should also consider the distinct legal regimes they are dealing with, as less than careful coordination can lead to sub-optimal outcomes.
-For example, a company may self-report to DOJ to earn cooperation credit; should it also self-report to a foreign jurisdiction that provides no benefit for doing so?
+For example, a company may self-report to the DOJ to earn cooperation credit; should it also self-report to a foreign jurisdiction that provides no benefit for doing so?
 Cooperating in one jurisdiction may force the company into cooperating in other jurisdictions as well.
 In addition, different legal systems move at different speeds.
-An investigation may linger in one country’s judicial system, even if another country’s agencies are prepared to resolve the matter.
+An investigation may linger in one country’s judicial system, even where another country’s agencies are prepared to resolve the matter.

 There is no one-size-fits-all approach to advising a client facing a US government investigation.
-Much depends on the nature of the investigation, the scope and stage of the inquiry, the potential consequences of an enforcement action, and the potential risks of collateral consequences, such as reputational damage and civil litigation.
+Much depends on the nature of the investigation, the scope and stage of the inquiry, the potential consequences of an enforcement action, and the potential risks of collateral consequences such as reputational damage and civil litigation.
 This article has sought to describe certain key considerations that should be given serious attention in all manner of white-collar and regulatory investigations.
-Ultimately, counsel must provide strategic advice and constantly assess, as an investigation progresses, the pros and cons of cooperating with the government versus challenging the government’s assertions, undertaking a voluntary internal investigation versus merely responding to requests, and negotiating the terms of a resolution versus seeking a declination and appealing to supervisors within the agency.
+Ultimately, counsel must provide strategic advice and constantly assess, as an investigation progresses, the pros and cons of cooperating with the government versus challenging the government’s assertions, undertaking a voluntary internal investigation versus merely responding to requests, and negotiating over the terms of a resolution versus seeking a declination and appealing to supervisors within the agency.

 31 U.S.C. § 3729 et seq.